Adamjrg/Hnefatafl/README.md

 - An AI opponent that uses a score system to calculate which move to make prioritizing escaping the king or capturing a piece.
 The AI can play only as the deffence, and is relitevely hard to beat as a beginner to the game.
 - Statistics tracking that records the number of games played, won, and lost, as well as how many times you played against an AI.
 The statistics are stored in a file.
 - Graphics rendering that uses ASCII to display the board and the pieces in color and with Unicode symbols.
 The graphics are compatible with most terminal.

+## Tests

+There are also tests for each function that can be executed by uncommenting the line in the main.cpp file.
+These tests were provided by the University and have not been modified in any way.
+Author and credits are mentionned in the file

 ## Credits